FRESH AIR

 And then, of course, there’s the longstanding Iranian patronage arrangement with Afghan warlord Ismail Khan.

-Iran has also invested heavily in Afghan media, where nearly a third of all media content is funded by Iran or repeats Teheran’s propaganda, according to some reports, and it has helped support various infrastructure projects throughout Afghanistan, as well, with hundreds of millions of dollars.
+Iran has also invested heavily in Afghan media, where nearly a third of all media content is funded by Iran or repeats Tehran’s propaganda, according to some reports, and it has helped support various infrastructure projects throughout Afghanistan, as well, with hundreds of millions of dollars.
 Iran also recently surpassed Pakistan as Afghanistan’s largest trading partner.

-“Almost every important Afghan commander has family living in Iran and most of them were educated in fundamentalist religious schools,” and nearly every major warlord or government official owes Teheran, according to a former senior Afghan government source.
+“Almost every important Afghan commander has family living in Iran and most of them were educated in fundamentalist religious schools,” and nearly every major warlord or government official owes Tehran, according to a former senior Afghan government source.

 Most notably, the former president of Afghanistan, Hamid Karzai, was apparently on Iran’s payroll, taking in millions of dollars for at least a decade.
 Gulbuddin Hekmatyar, the most infamous Afghan warlord of all, was reportedly sheltered and run as a proxy by Qassem Soleimani, the chief of the IRGC-QF.
 Abdul Rashid Dostum, a former communist general turned major warlord who serves as Afghanistan’s very controversial Vice President, was also allegedly a proxy of the IRGC in conjunction with Russia.
 Abdul Malik Pahlawan, a warlord who brutally murdered hundreds of captured Taliban fighters after allying with them and facilitating their conquest of Mazar-i-Sharif, is also sympathetic to the Iranians, having purportedly resided in Mashhad for several years with his family before returning to power in Afghanistan.
 This is by no means a comprehensive list.